ianthropos88/Outsystems_Web_App/README.md

   <img align="center" src="image/static/overview-full-medium.png" width=100%>

-## Infrastructure architecture and deployment options 💡
+## Infrastructure Architecture and Deployment Options 💡

 The OutSystems architecture is a layered ecosystem that enables developers to build applications fast, build them right, and build them for the future.